Video by: Jay Bendlin

 Read the full story

-The program will run each Sunday morning from 8 – 9 a.m. at Hayward Field beginning January 21.
-There will be a focus on preparing everyone for the Eugene Marathon, Half Marathon & 5k on April 27–29, but everybody is welcome at TrackTown Fitness, whether you plan to participate in a Eugene Marathon event or not.
+The program will run each Sunday morning from 8 – 9 a.m. at Autzen Stadium beginning January 26.
+There will be a focus on preparing everyone for the Eugene Marathon, Half Marathon & 5k on April 24–26, but everybody is welcome at TrackTown Fitness, whether you plan to participate in a Eugene Marathon event or not.
+The program is designed to give participants the structure and motivation to achieve their own personal fitness goals.

 Bill Bowerman said that if you have a body, you’re an athlete.
 We take that concept seriously; TrackTown Fitness is welcoming and supportive of all ages and abilities and we can promise a fun, social, supportive environment for all.
 Whether you’re an experienced runner planning for a personal best, or TrackTown Fitness is the beginning of your journey to a healthier lifestyle, your goals will be respected equally.